lancelot gunievere malory juliet

 Licences P463 (48/17b) 25%

-The Lancelot Field was discovered in 1986 by the Mobil operated well 48/17a-2.
+The Lancelot Field was discovered in 1986 by the Mobil operated 48/17a-2 well.
 The field came on stream in July 1993 and gas and condensate from the 1 vertical and 3 horizontal development wells are evacuated via the Lancelot Area Production System (LAPS) pipeline.
-The gas and condensate are received at the LAPS owned onshore slug-catcher and compressor in Norfolk, from where it is delivered over the fence to the Perenco operated Bacton Gas Terminal.
+The gas and condensate are received at the LAPS owned onshore slug-catcher and compressor at Bacton in Norfolk, from where it is delivered over the fence to the Perenco operated Bacton Gas Terminal.

 Perenco UK took over operatorship of the field in 2007 and the current interests in the Lancelot Field unit are Perenco 98% and Everard Energy 2%.
-Cumulative production from the field as of January 2021 was ca. 200 bcf.
-Production from the field is currently shut in.
+Cumulative production from the field as of January 2023 was ca. 201 bcf.
+In September 2019, a leak from the Lancelot subsea isolation valve in the export pipeline led to a prolonged shut-in until a successful intervention was achieved in February 2022.
+Following significant flush production since the wells were brought online in March 2022, the current sales gas production from Lancelot field during the first half of 2023 is between 7 to 9 mmscf/d.

 Everard Energy also owns 2% of the Lancelot Area Production System (LAPS) which continues to attract significant third-party business.
 Three new compression services agreements have been entered into in the last four years.
-In 2017 production from the Perenco operated INDE area fields arriving onshore was diverted into the available ullage in the LAPS compressor.
-In 2021 Perenco’s new offshore SHARP compression module will boost combined flows of the Perenco-operated INDE and Leman area fields through the LAPS compressor, providing a significant life extension for the LAPS shore facilities and the Bacton Gas Terminal.
-Independent Oil and Gas funded a FEED study and works in 2020 to enable future gas production from IOG’s Thames pipeline reception facility to pass through the LAPS compressor.
+In October 2017 production from the Perenco operated INDE area fields arriving onshore was diverted into the available ullage in the LAPS compressor.
+Perenco operated Leman production entered the LAPS facilities in September 2020.
+This year (2023) Perenco’s new offshore compression facilities platform 49/27BC will be fully commissioned, boosting the combined flows of the Perenco-operated INDE and Leman area fields through the LAPS compressor.
+This new infrastructure, part of Perenco’s Southern Hub Area Rationalisation Project (SHARP) for the Leman and Inde fields, provides a significant life extension for the LAPS shore facilities and the Bacton Gas Terminal.
+Independent Oil and Gas funded a FEED study and works in 2020 to enable gas production arriving at IOG’s onshore Saturn Banks Reception Facilities at Bacton Gas Terminal to pass through the LAPS compressor at some point in the future.

 Perenco (Operator) 75%, Everard 25%

 The decommissioning of the Perenco operated Guinevere Field (Everard Energy 25%) has largely been completed.
 The two platform production wells were plugged and abandoned without the use of drilling rig in early 2017.
-The export pipeline to the Lancelot platform was flushed clean and air-gapped at Lancelot to render the platform hydrocarbon free by December 2017, and the subsequent heavy lift activity to remove and recycle the topsides and jacket were completed during in early 2020.
+The export pipeline to the Lancelot platform was flushed clean and air-gapped at Lancelot to render the platform hydrocarbon free by December 2017, and the subsequent heavy lift activity to remove and recycle the topsides and jacket were completed in early 2020.
 These works were completed on time, under budget and without incident.
-The remaining remedial pipeline decommissioning is planned to be completed in 2021.
+The remaining remedial pipeline and mattress decommissioning works were performed in 2022 and full close out is expected in late 2024.

 Neptune (Operator) 81% , Everard 19%

 The Juliet Field is operated by Neptune Energy and consisted of two subsea wells tied back to the Pickerill A platform.
 The field ceased production in 2018 and the subsea facilities were flushed clean to Pickerill A and disconnected, completing its hydrocarbon free status.
-All subsea facilities in the Juliet 500m zone were removed in 2019, and the remaining facilities in the vicinity of Pickerill A will be removed in 2022 The two production wells will be abandoned by Neptune as part of a multi-well campaign in 2023.
-The 48/17b-10 Juliet discovery well was plugged and abandoned in 2013.
+All subsea facilities in the Juliet 500m zone were removed in 2019, and the remaining subsea Juliet facilities in the vicinity of the Pickerill A jacket were removed in summer 2022.
+The two Juliet subsea production wells will be abandoned by Neptune in 2024 as part of a multi-well decommissioning campaign using the Well-Safe Protector.
+The suspended 48/17b-10 Juliet discovery well was plugged and abandoned in 2013 as part of a rigless campaign across the SNS.